Mingrelian language: Distribution and status

 No reliable figure exists for the number of native speakers of Mingrelian, but it is estimated to be between 300,000 and 500,000.
-Most speakers live in the Mingrelia (or Samegrelo and formerly Odishi) region of Georgia, which comprises the Odishi Hills and the Kolkheti Lowlands, from the Black Sea coast to the Svan Mountains and the Tskhenistskali River.
+Most speakers live in the Mingrelia (or Samegrelo and formerly Odishi) region of Georgia, which comprises the Odishi Hills and the Colchis Lowlands, from the Black Sea coast to the Svan Mountains and the Tskhenistskali River.
 Smaller enclaves existed in Abkhazia, but the ongoing civil unrest there has displaced many Mingrelian speakers to other regions of Georgia.
 Their geographical distribution is relatively compact, which has helped to promote the transmission of the language between generations.

 Mingrelian is generally written in the Georgian alphabet, but it has no written standard or official status.
 Almost all speakers are bilingual; they use Mingrelian mainly for familiar and informal conversation, and Georgian (or, for expatriate speakers, the local official language) for other purposes.

 History

 Mingrelian is one of the Kartvelian languages.
 It is closely related to Laz, from which it has become differentiated mostly in the past 500 years, after the northern (Mingrelian) and southern (Laz) communities were separated by Turkic invasions.
 It is less closely related to Georgian, the two branches having separated in the first millennium BC or earlier, and even more distantly related to Svan, which is believed to have branched off in the 2nd millennium BC or earlier.
 Mingrelian is mutually intelligible only with Laz.

 Some linguists refer to Mingrelian and Laz as Zan languages.
 Zan had already split into Mingrelian and Laz variants by early modern times, however, and it is not customary to speak of a unified Zan language today.

 The oldest surviving texts in Mingrelian date from the 19th century, and are mainly items of ethnographical literature.
 The earliest linguistic studies of Mingrelian include a phonetic analysis by Aleksandre Tsagareli (1880), and grammars by Ioseb Kipshidze (1914) and Shalva Beridze (1920).
 From 1930 to 1938 several newspapers were published in Mingrelian, such as Kazakhishi Gazeti, Komuna, Samargalosh Chai, Narazenish Chai, and Samargalosh Tutumi.
-More recently, there has been some revival of the language, with the publication of a Mingrelian–Georgian dictionary by Otar Kajaia, a Mingrelian-German dictionary by Otar Kajaia and Heinz Fähnrich, and books of poems by Lasha Gakharia, Edem Izoria, Lasha Gvasalia, Guri Otobaia, Giorgi Sichinava, Jumber Kukava, and Vakhtang Kharchilava, journal Skani, Mingrelian wikipedia, as well as books and magazines published by Jehovah's Witnesses.
+More recently, there has been some revival of the language, with the publication of a Mingrelian–Georgian dictionary by Otar Kajaia, a Mingrelian-German dictionary by Otar Kajaia and Heinz Fähnrich, and books of poems by Lasha Gakharia, Edem Izoria, Lasha Gvasalia, Guri Otobaia, Giorgi Sichinava, Jumber Kukava, and Vakhtang Kharchilava, journal Skani, Mingrelian Wikipedia, as well as books and magazines published by Jehovah's Witnesses.

 Phonology

 Vowels

-Mingrelian has five primary vowels a, e, i, o, u.
-The Zugdidi-Samurzaqano dialect has a sixth, ə, which is the result of reduction of i and u.
+Mingrelian has five vowel phonemes /i ɛ a ɔ u/.
+The Zugdidi-Samurzaqano dialect has a sixth /ə/ which is the result of assimilation of /i/ and /u/.

 Consonants

-The consonant inventory of Mingrelian is almost identical to that of Laz, Georgian, and Svan.
+The consonant inventory of Mingrelian contains series of aspirated and ejective consonants that contrast with voiced consonants.
+The inventory and is almost identical to that of Laz, Georgian, and Svan.
+The table below shows the consonants of Mingrelian in romanized script, phonetic symbols from the IPA, and in Mkhedruli script.